ansys/pypim/doc/source/contributing.rst

 Tests are entirely based on mocks and do not require any external software.
-Run the tests with the following code, where ``py38`` represents your Python version:
+Run the tests with the following code:

 .. code-block::

-    tox -e py38
+    tox -e py

 .. _`tox`: https://tox.wiki/en/latest/install.html#installation-with-pip